 Powell reminded business owners that, regardless of your company's size, industry or target market, the customer should always come first.

-"It is important to build a relationship with the customer so that they feel like more than just a transaction," Powell told Business News Daily.
-"Smaller companies should make this the foundation to their company.
-Build your company on the idea that your company is built to fill customers' needs, and their need should be the priority.
+"It is important to build a relationship with the customer so they feel like they are more than just a transaction," Powell said.
+"Smaller companies should make this the foundation of their company.
+Build your company on the idea that it is built to fill customers' needs, and their need should be the priority.
 No company is too big or too small to provide customers with excellent service."